British Values at Alexandra Infants’ School

 Respect is at the heart of everything that we do at school.
 There is an expectation that respect is shown to everyone and to everything in the school.
 The core value of respect underpins our work every day, both inside and outside of the classroom.

 TOLERANCE OF THOSE WITH DIFFERENT FAITHS AND BELIEFS

 We serve a multi-faith community where each person is respected and valued equally without regard to ability, gender, faith, heritage or race.
 Cultural appreciation and development forms part of our curriculum.
 We place great emphasis on ensuring that we broaden pupils’ experiences and awareness of others’ cultures and beliefs.
 We do this through RE, Assemblies and celebrations from different cultures, faiths and world events.
-The staff work closely with parents, carers and other professionals to ensure that all children are happy, well cared for and enabled to learn the skills they need to live a fulfilling life as part of the community.
+The staff work closely with parents, carers and other professionals to ensure that all pupils are happy, well cared for and enabled to learn the skills that they need to live a fulfilling life as part of the community.
 One of the ways we do this is through taking part in community events whenever possible.